-All biology majors must take and pass the Bowie State University English Proficiency Examination after successful completion of ENGL 101 Expository Writing and ENGL 102, Argument and Research.
-Transfer students who completed their English composition requirements at another institution must take the Bowie State University English Proficiency Examination during their first semester of enrollment at the University.
-All science education majors must take both parts (Core Batteries and Specialty of the PRAXIS) and other degree candidates must take both parts (General Aptitude and Specialty) of the Graduate Record Examination (GRE) or a recognized standardized test in their area of study.
+All majors in the Department of Natural Sciences must take and pass the Bowie State University English Proficiency Examination after successful completion of ENGL 101 Composition and Literature I and ENGL 102, Argument and Research.
+Transfer students who completed their English composition requirements at another institution must take the Bowie State University English Proficiency Examination during their First Semester of enrollment at the University.
+As a graduation requirement, all science education majors must take and pass (according to the Maryland Department of Education passing score) both parts (Core Batteries and Specialty) of the PRAXIS Examination.
+All other degree candidates must take the specialty part of the Graduate Record Examination (GRE) or a recognized standardized test in their area of study.